MariaMoiron/Va-of-fitness/README.md

 # Va-of-fitness
 This repository contains R-codes used for a project on quantitative genetics of fitness using data from a wild common tern population.
 Specifically, the repository contains R-codes used in the following study:

-Moiron M, Charmantier A, Bouwhuis S; In preparation.
+Moiron M, Charmantier A, Bouwhuis S (2022) Evolution.
 The quantitative genetics of fitness in a wild bird population.
 Last two authors contributed equally to this work.
-DOI: tba
+DOI: 10.1111/evo.14516

 For any further information, please contact: Maria Moiron, email: mariamoironc@gmail.com